 We urge you to review the regulations regarding authorization of your specific state if you are all of the following:

 - are thinking about enrolling in a Ball State online program

-If you become a Ball State student, you are responsible for checking program authorization and licensure requirements in your state of residence.
-Rules and regulations vary by state.
-If you move to a new state, you are responsible for ensuring our program is approved in your new state.
+If you apply to Ball State, we encourage you to check for program authorization and licensure requirements in your state of residence.
+If you move to a new state, please return to our map to confirm your program is also approved in that state.

 If the field you are studying requires professional licensure, make sure you are aware of license requirements within the state in which you wish to work.

 If you have any questions or issues related to Ball State and state authorization, we encourage you to review our complaint resolution policy and contact us.
 We will make sure the person who can best help you will contact you within one business day.

 You may also wish to log complaints with your own state officials.